Procedure Management Responsibility:

 - any other reasonable purpose required by UWCA and to which an individual consents.

 UWCA may use and disclose Personal Information provided it is reasonably required in the following circumstances:

 - where necessary to protect the rights and property of UWCA;

 - when emergencies occur or where it is necessary to protect the safety of a person or group of persons;

-- where required by Personnel and other parties (including its related business entities or affiliates) who require Personal Information to assist in establishing, maintaining and managing UWCA's relationship with an individual, including, for example, third parties that provide services to UWCA or on UWCA's behalf or third parties that collaborate with UWCA in the provision of services to an individual; or
+- where required by Personnel and other parties (including its related business entities or affiliates) who require Personal Information to assist in establishing, maintaining and managing UWCA's relationship with an individual, including, for example, third parties who provide services to UWCA or on UWCA's behalf or third parties who collaborate with UWCA in the provision of services to an individual; or

 - UWCA has otherwise obtained an individual's consent.